ScottTPete/devmtzon/README.md

 ####

 * Create  GET Request for the route /api/getProductList in your server.js file that responds with the all the products in the products array
+* After you have created the GET request navigate to the shop section of your app.
+You should see the products displayed, if you dont see them check your console for errors

 ####